brunohrguedes/dcl-unb-assistant-mvp/README.md

-# SDK7 Office Template
+# SDK7 Decentraland UnB Assistant MVP

-A large template scene with default art, meant for using in Worlds, 10 x 10 parcels.
+A large office template scene with default art, meant for using in Worlds, 10 x 10 parcels.
 The scene include a interactive NPC.

 ## Try it out